 After you pour your wax, it’s normal for a thin layer of mica to remain at the bottom of your pot.
 The easiest way to remove it is by carefully wiping the pot with a dry paper towel before the remaining bits of wax harden.
 If you wipe out the pot while the wax is still in liquid form, the towel should catch most of the mica that remains in the pot.
 Please be careful when wiping hot surfaces.

 Mica may be more difficult to remove from slightly textured surfaces, such as the surface of a non-stick melting pot.
 If mica still remains in your pot after wiping with a dry paper towel, you can wait until the pot is cool, then wipe again with a damp towel.
-Because mica is water soluble, the damp towel can help lift any remaining pigment.
+Because mica pigments are water soluble, the damp towel can help lift any remaining pigment.

 Keep in mind that some melting pots are not designed to be submerged in water.
 For such pots, using a minimal amount of water to spot-clean your pot may be the safest and most effective way to remove any remaining mica.

 To avoid potentially messy cleanups, some people prefer not to add mica to their melting pot at all.
 If you like, you can transfer your hot wax into a pouring pitcher that’s easier to clean, then add the mica just before pouring the wax into your molds.
-You will have to work more quickly to ensure that the wax doesn’t harden while adding the mica.

 Other Ideas for Using Mica with Wax